 The 3 clinical forms of MLD are late-infantile, juvenile, and adult, depending on age of onset.
 All result in progressive neurologic changes and leukodystrophy demonstrated on magnetic resonance imaging.
-Late-infantile MLD is the most common (50%-60% of cases) and typically presents between age 1 to 2 years with hypotonia, clumsiness, diminished reflexes, and slurred speech.
-Progressive neurodegeneration occurs with a typical disease course of 3 to 10 years.
+Late-infantile MLD is the most common (50%-60% of cases) and usually presents between age 1 to 2 years with hypotonia, clumsiness, diminished reflexes, and slurred speech.
+Progressive neurodegeneration occurs and most patients die within 5 years of the diagnosis.
 Juvenile MLD (20%-30% of cases) is characterized by onset between 4 to 14 years.
-Typical presenting features are behavior problems, declining school performance, clumsiness, and slurred speech.
+Presenting features are behavior problems, declining school performance, clumsiness, and slurred speech.
 Neurodegeneration occurs at a somewhat slower and more variable rate than the late-infantile form.
 Adult MLD (15%-20% of cases) has an onset after puberty and can be as late as the fourth or fifth decade.
 Presenting features are often behavior and personality changes, including psychiatric symptoms.
 Clumsiness, neurologic symptoms, and seizures are also common.
 The disease course has variable progression and may occur over 2 to 3 decades.
 The disease prevalence is estimated to be approximately 1 in 100,000.

 Current treatment options for MLD are focused on managing disease manifestations such as seizures.
 Bone marrow transplantation remains controversial, and the effectiveness of enzyme replacement therapy may be limited due to difficulties crossing the blood-brain barrier.
 Other treatments under ongoing investigation include hematopoietic stem cell transplantation and fetal umbilical cord blood transplantation.